thefuturecat/tm-inject/README.md

 # tm-inject
-A .dll to replace trackmania's use for windows native wininet.dll This makes the game replace the domain which it connects and fixes the requests so it uses HTTPS instead of HTTP
+A .dll to replace trackmania's use for windows native wininet.dll<br>
+This makes the game replace the domain which it connects and fixes the requests so it uses HTTPS instead of HTTP

 <b>Supported Games:</b>